Interview with the Vampire (film)

 Interview with the Vampire is a 1994 American gothic horror film directed by Neil Jordan, based on Anne Rice's 1976 novel of the same name, and starring Tom Cruise and Brad Pitt.
-It focuses on Lestat (Cruise) and Louis (Pitt), beginning with Louis's transformation into a vampire by Lestat in 1791.
-The film chronicles their time together, and their turning of ten-year-old Claudia (Kirsten Dunst) into a vampire.
-The narrative is framed by a present-day interview, in which Louis tells his story to a San Francisco reporter.
-The supporting cast features Christian Slater, Antonio Banderas, and Stephen Rea.
+It focuses on Lestat (Cruise) and Louis (Pitt), beginning with Louis' transformation into a vampire by Lestat in 1791.
+The film chronicles their time together, and their turning of young Claudia (Kirsten Dunst) into a vampire.
+The narrative is framed by a modern-day interview, in which Louis tells his story to a San Francisco reporter (Christian Slater).
+The supporting cast features Antonio Banderas and Stephen Rea.

 The film was released in November 1994 to generally positive reviews and was a commercial success.
-It received Oscar nominations for Best Art Direction and Best Original Score.
+It received two Academy Award nominations for Best Art Direction and Best Original Score.
 Kirsten Dunst was additionally nominated for a Golden Globe for Best Supporting Actress for her role in the film.
-A stand-alone sequel, Queen of the Damned, was released in 2002, with Stuart Townsend replacing Cruise as Lestat.
+A stand-alone sequel, Queen of the Damned, was released in 2002, with Stuart Townsend and Matthew Newton replacing Cruise and Banderas respectively.

 Plot

-In modern-day San Francisco, reporter Daniel Molloy interviews Louis de Pointe du Lac, who claims to be a vampire.
-Louis describes his human life as a wealthy plantation owner in 1791 Spanish Louisiana.
+In 1991 San Francisco, reporter Daniel Molloy interviews Louis de Pointe du Lac, who claims to be a vampire, to Molloy's initial skepticism.
+Louis describes his human life as a wealthy plantation owner in 1791 Louisiana.
 Despondent following the death of his wife and unborn child, he drunkenly wanders the waterfront of New Orleans one night and is attacked by the vampire Lestat de Lioncourt.
-Lestat senses Louis's dissatisfaction with life and offers to turn him into a vampire.
+Lestat senses Louis' dissatisfaction with life and offers to turn him into a vampire.
 Louis accepts, but quickly comes to regret it.
-While Lestat revels in the hunt and killing of humans, Louis resists his instinct to kill, instead drinking animal blood to sustain himself.
+While Lestat revels in the hunt and killing of humans, Louis resists his instinct to kill to Lestat's annoyance, instead drinking animal blood to sustain himself.